DMZ (computing): Dual firewall

 The most secure approach, according to Colton Fralick, is to use two firewalls to create a DMZ.
 The first firewall (also called the "front-end" or "perimeter" firewall) must be configured to allow traffic destined to the DMZ only.
 The second firewall (also called "back-end" or "internal" firewall) only allows traffic to the DMZ from the internal network.

 This setup is considered more secure since two devices would need to be compromised.
 There is even more protection if the two firewalls are provided by two different vendors, because it makes it less likely that both devices suffer from the same security vulnerabilities.
-For example a security hole found to exist in one vendor's system is less likely to occur in the other one.
-One of the drawbacks of this architecture is that it's more costly, both to purchase, and to manage.
+For example, a security hole found to exist in one vendor's system is less likely to occur in the other one.
+One of the drawbacks of this architecture is that it's more costly, both to purchase and to manage.
 The practice of using different firewalls from different vendors is sometimes described as a component of a "defense in depth" security strategy.

 DMZ host

-Some home routers refer to a DMZ host, which—in many cases—is actually a misnomer.
-A home router DMZ host is a single address (e.g., IP address) on the internal network that has all traffic sent to it which is not otherwise forwarded to other LAN hosts.
-By definition, this is not a true DMZ (demilitarized zone), since the router alone does not separate the host from the internal network.
-That is, the DMZ host is able to connect to other hosts on the internal network, whereas hosts within a real DMZ are prevented from connecting with the internal network by a firewall that separates them unless the firewall permits the connection.

-A firewall may allow this if a host on the internal network first requests a connection to the host within the DMZ.
-The DMZ host provides none of the security advantages that a subnet provides and is often used as an easy method of forwarding all ports to another firewall / NAT device.
-This tactic (establishing a DMZ host) is also used with systems which do not interact properly with normal firewalling rules or NAT.
-This can be because no forwarding rule can be formulated ahead of time (varying TCP or UDP port numbers for example, as opposed to a fixed number or fixed range).
-This is also used for network protocols for which the router has no programming to handle (6in4 or GRE tunnels are prototypical examples).
+Some routers have a feature called DMZ host.
+This feature could designate one node (PC or other device with an IP address) as a DMZ host.
+The router's firewall exposes all ports on the DMZ host to the external network and hinders no inbound traffic from the outside going to the DMZ host.
+This is a less secure alternative to port forwarding, which only exposes a handful of ports.
+This feature must be avoided, except when: